avalonv/literaryclock/quote to image/README.md

 If you only want to generate x images (say, for testing how a font or a quote looks), you can pass a number as an argument to the script — `python3 quote_to_image.py 5` will only process the first 5 lines in the csv file (excluding the header).

+## Credits

+Thanks to [tjaap](https://www.instructables.com/Literary-Clock-Made-From-E-reader/) for creating the original version of this script in PHP.

 [^1]: Python is preinstalled on virtually every Linux distribution and MacOS, in which case you only need to install Pillow.